grafana/grafana/SECURITY.md

-# Reporting security issues
+## Reporting security Issues

 If you think you have found a security vulnerability, please send a report to [security@grafana.com](mailto:security@grafana.com).
-This address can be used for all of Grafana Labs's open source and commercial products (including but not limited to Grafana, Grafana Cloud, Grafana Enterprise, and grafana.com).
+This address can be used for all of
+Grafana Labs' open source projects, and commercial products and services.
 We can accept only vulnerability reports at this address.

-Please encrypt your message to us; please use our PGP key.
-The key fingerprint is:
+We would prefer that you encrypt your message to us, please use our PGP key.
+The key fingerprint is

-F988 7BEA 027A 049F AE8E 5CAA D125 8932 BE24 C5CA
+225E 6A9B BB15 A37E 95EB 6312 C66A 51CC B44C 27E0

-The key is available from [keyserver.ubuntu.com](https://keyserver.ubuntu.com/pks/lookup?search=0xF9887BEA027A049FAE8E5CAAD1258932BE24C5CA&fingerprint=on&op=index).
+The key is available from [keyserver.ubuntu.com](https://keyserver.ubuntu.com/pks/lookup?search=0x225E6A9BBB15A37E95EB6312C66A51CCB44C27E0&fingerprint=on&op=index).

-Grafana Labs will send you a response indicating the next steps in handling your report.
-After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-**Important:** We ask you to not disclose the vulnerability before it have been fixed and announced, unless you received a response from the Grafana Labs security team that you can do so.

 ## Security announcements

-We maintain a category on the community site called [Security Announcements](https://community.grafana.com/c/support/security-announcements), where we will post a summary, remediation, and mitigation details for any patch containing security fixes.
+We maintain a [security category on our blog](https://grafana.com/tags/security/) where we will always post a summary, remediation, and mitigation details for any patch containing security fixes.

-You can also subscribe to email updates to this category if you have a grafana.com account and sign on to the community site or track updates via an [RSS feed](https://community.grafana.com/c/support/security-announcements.rss).
+You can also subscribe to our [RSS feed](https://grafana.com/tags/security/index.xml).